 10. Leverage Service Configuration Instead of Image Configuration

-Leveraging service configurations at runtime instead of baking them into the Docker image provides greater flexibility and promotes the reusability of your images.
+Leveraging service configurations at runtime instead of baking them into the Docker image provides greater flexibility and promotes the reusability of our images.

-By keeping the image agnostic of specific environments (like development, staging, production, etc.), you can reuse the same image across different contexts and configurations.
+By keeping the image agnostic of specific environments (like development, staging, production, etc.), we can reuse the same image across different contexts and configurations.

 While this doesn't dramatically reduce the image size, it does streamline application deployment and scaling, which are also important aspects of container optimization.

-For example, instead of adding a configuration file with database credentials directly into the image, you can pass these as environment variables at the time the container is run:
+For example, instead of adding a configuration file with database credentials directly into the image, we can pass these as environment variables at the time the container is run:

 docker run -e DB_HOST='database_host' -e DB_USER='username' -e DB_PASS='password' my-docker-image

-Alternatively, you can use Docker Compose or Kubernetes ConfigMaps to mount configuration files at runtime.
-This keeps your configurations separate from your image, allowing you to update settings without having to rebuild the entire image.
+Alternatively, we can use Docker Compose or Kubernetes ConfigMaps to mount configuration files at runtime.
+This keeps our configurations separate from our image, allowing us to update settings without having to rebuild the entire image.